CERN-CERT/pam_2fa/README.md

   * Required:                          libpam-dev
   * For LDAP support:                  libldap, libldap-dev
   * For Google Authenticator support:  libcurl, libcurl-dev
-  * For Yubikey support:               libykclient, libykclient-dev (and libcurl, libcurl-dev)
+  * For Yubikey support:               libykclient or libykclient3, libykclient-dev (and libcurl, libcurl-dev)

 ## Building